 Approaching Aialik Glacier in the fog, we started to see chunks of glacial ice everywhere.

 Groups of kayakers watched the glaciers (and us) from their own unique vantage point.

-The majestic blue ice up close.
+The majestic blue ice of the national park up close.

 The captain turned off the engine and let us sit for several minutes to hear the cracks and crashes as the glacier continued rumbling.
 We know that climate change is causing glaciers to disappear faster than they would otherwise.
 But watching tons of ice crack and fall into the water is still an awe-inspiring experience.
 Crash!

-The tour ended with a buffet dinner on Fox Island, which included fresh fish, although my favorites were the mini-cheesecakes.
+The Seward whale-watching tour ended with a buffet dinner on Fox Island, which included fresh fish, although my favorites were the mini-cheesecakes.
 I won’t admit how many I devoured.
 By that point in the trip, I was itching to get home, having realized my wish of seeing whales (and so much more!) in the wild.